2016 Berlin truck attack: Anis Amri

 Amri fled from Tunisia to escape imprisonment for stealing a truck and arrived for the first time in Europe in 2011 on a refugee raft at the island of Lampedusa.
 He lied about his age, pretending to be a minor, and was sent to the temporary migrants reception center on the island.
 At the center, according to Italian security officials, Amri "took part in a particularly violent riot, when the center was set on fire and several people were injured" and was sentenced for it and robbery to four years in prison, which he served in two jails in Sicily.
 Amri was released in 2015; according to Italian officials, the Tunisian authorities refused to accept his repatriation to Tunisia, and it is believed that he went to Germany around this time.
 Per an autopsy on his body, it was found that he frequently consumed drugs.

 In Tunisia, Amri was sentenced in absentia to five years in prison, "reportedly for aggravated theft with violence".
 Prior to that he had been arrested several times for possession and use of drugs.
 According to his family, he drank alcohol, took drugs and was initially not religious, but had been radicalized in Italian jails.
-The man arrived in Germany in July 2015 and applied for asylum in April 2016.
+He arrived in Germany in July 2015 and applied for asylum in April 2016.
 He used at least 14 different aliases and posed as a citizen of Syria, Egypt or Lebanon.
 He reportedly had tried to recruit participants for a terrorist attack since the spring, and once tried to buy a pistol from an undercover police officer.
-He had been overheard by the German intelligence offering to carry out a suicide attack, but the German authorities had decided not to arrest him because they deemed him a mere errand boy.
+He had been overheard by German intelligence offering to carry out a suicide attack, but the German authorities had decided not to arrest him because they deemed him a mere errand boy.
 The German CID warned in March 2016 that he was planning a suicide attack and recommended immediate deportation.
-However, the state government of North Rhine-Westphalia ruled he could not be deported.
+However, the state government of North Rhine-Westphalia ruled that he could not be deported.
 In Germany he was involved in a bar brawl and drug dealing; later he was involved in a knife attack over drugs in July 2016 and disappeared after police tried to question him.
 Three weeks before the attack, Moroccan intelligence warned Germany about the terrorist attack planned by him.
-He had started spending more time in Berlin before the attack and was being closely monitored, however showed no signs of planning a terrorist attack per a report submitted by the German Interior Minister to the state parliament of North Rhine-Westphalia.
-German authorities were seeking to deport him at the time of the attack, however the legal requirements hadn't been met because Tunisia initially denied that Amri was their citizen but documents confirming it arrived in Germany after the attack.
+He had started spending more time in Berlin before the attack and was being closely monitored, but showed no signs of planning a terrorist attack, according to a report submitted by the German Interior Minister to the state parliament of North Rhine-Westphalia.
+German authorities were seeking to deport him at the time of the attack, but the legal requirements had not been met because Tunisia initially denied that Amri was their citizen, although documents confirming it arrived in Germany after the attack.